EasyPost/ezpool/README.md

 end
 ```

+And, of course, if there's any kind of load balancing or distribution on
+the other end of the connection, there is no guarantee that two subsequent calls
+to a `Wrapper`-wrapped object will go to the same database.

 Once you've ported your entire system to use `with`, you can simply remove
 `Wrapper` and use the simpler and faster `ConnectionPool`.